yuri/ngcourse/handout/06-promises.md

-# Promises
+# Part 6: Promises.

+In Part 5 we saw that `$http` methods give us promises.
 But what exactly is a promise?

 ## Promises vs Callbacks